Romanian People's Tribunals

-The Cluj Tribunal and it successors sentenced 481 people: 370 were Hungarian, 83 were German, 26 were Romanian and 2 were Jewish.
+The Cluj Tribunal and it successors sentenced 481 people: 370 were Hungarian, 83 were German, 26 were Romanian, and 2 were Jewish.
 The Cluj Tribunal passed a total of 100 death sentences (none carried out), 163 sentences of life imprisonment, and a range of other sentences.

-A high percentage of those condemned to death (including Hungarian writer Albert Wass) were tried in absentia and never brought to justice.
+A high percentage of those condemned to death (including Hungarian writer Albert Wass) were tried in absentia and their sentences were never carried out.
 Others sentenced to death had their sentences commuted to life imprisonment.
 Those convicted of war crimes, who had demonstrated good behaviour in prison were eligible for immediate release under a decree issued in 1950.
 Quite a few convicted war criminals were released under the provisions of this decree.
 The rest were released between 1962 and 1964 when a number of amnesties were granted.